On the global convergence of Wasserstein gradient flow of the Coulomb discrepancy: Introduction

-In fact, such a functional is a nonnegative strictly convex functional on the space of probability measures if the kernel $G$ is conditionally positive.
-In our work, we are interested in a fixed target measure $\nu$ and $\mu$ will be optimized upon through the action of velocity fields.
-More precisely, we are interested in the Wasserstein gradient flow of the functional $E_\nu(\mu)$ with respect to $\mu$.
-In particular, we want to treat the question of global convergence to the unique minimizer which is $\nu$.
-For instance, if the kernel is smooth enough, empirical measures are preserved by the Wasserstein gradient flow.
-Consequently, the Wasserstein gradient flow of this energy with a finite empirical measure as the source and a density as the target does not give convergence.

-This fact motivates the exploration of non-smooth kernels such as the energy distance, namely $-\| x - y\|$ on the Euclidean space, which is not $C^1$.
-As a consequence, one can hope for global convergence of the Wasserstein gradient flow even when the source measure and the target measure are mutually singular.
-Indeed, in one dimension, the corresponding functional is geodesically convex in Wasserstein and it implies global convergence of the solution $\mu_t$ towards $\nu$.
-This particular kernel has been studied in the context of Wasserstein gradient flows in \cite{Hertrich_2024} and \cite{steidl2023} for applications in machine learning and imaging.
+Such a functional is nonnegative and strictly convex on the space of probability measures if the kernel $G$ is conditionally positive.
+In our work, we are interested in a fixed target measure $\nu$ and a time-dependent $\mu_t$, optimized through the action of velocity fields.
+More precisely, we are interested in the Wasserstein gradient flow of the functional $E_\nu$ with respect to $\mu$.
+Our primary concern is the question of global convergence towards the unique minimizer, which is $\nu$.
+For example, when the kernel is smooth enough, empirical measures remain preserved by the Wasserstein gradient flow.
+Consequently, the Wasserstein gradient flow of this energy with a finite empirical measure as the source and a density as the target cannot give convergence.
+This fact motivates exploring non-smooth kernels, such as the energy distance $(x,y) \mapsto -\| x - y\|$ on the Euclidean space, which is not $C^1$.
+Consequently, one can hope for global convergence of the Wasserstein gradient flow even when the source measure and the target measure are mutually singular.
+Indeed, in dimension one, the corresponding functional is geodesically convex in the Wasserstein geometry, implying global convergence of the solution $\mu_t$ towards $\nu$.
+This specific kernel has been studied in the context of Wasserstein gradient flows in \cite{Hertrich_2024} and \cite{steidl2023} for applications in machine learning and imaging.
 The authors explicitly leave as open the question of global convergence.